Lipid: History

-In 1815, Henri Braconnot classified lipids (graisses) in two categories, suifs (solid greases or tallow) and huiles (fluid oils).
+In 1815, Henri Braconnot classified lipids (graisses) into two categories, suifs (solid greases or tallow) and huiles (fluid oils).
 In 1823, Michel Eugène Chevreul developed a more detailed classification, including oils, greases, tallow, waxes, resins, balsams and volatile oils (or essential oils).

 In 1827, William Prout recognized fat ("oily" alimentary matters), along with protein ("albuminous") and carbohydrate ("saccharine"), as an important nutrient for humans and animals.

 The first synthetic triglyceride was reported by Théophile-Jules Pelouze in 1844, when he produced tributyrin by treating butyric acid with glycerin in the presence of concentrated sulfuric acid.
 Several years later, Marcellin Berthelot, one of Pelouze's students, synthesized tristearin and tripalmitin by reaction of the analogous fatty acids with glycerin in the presence of gaseous hydrogen chloride at high temperature.

 For a century, chemists regarded "fats" as only simple lipids made of fatty acids and glycerol (glycerides), but new forms were described later.
 Theodore Gobley (1847) discovered phospholipids in mammalian brain and hen egg, called by him as "lecithins".
-Thudichum discovered in human brain some phospholipids (cephalin), glycolipids (cerebroside) and sphingolipids (sphingomyelin).
+Thudichum discovered in the human brain some phospholipids (cephalin), glycolipids (cerebroside) and sphingolipids (sphingomyelin).

 The terms lipoid, lipin, lipide and lipid have been used with varied meanings from author to author.
 In 1912, Rosenbloom and Gies proposed the substitution of "lipoid" by "lipin".
 In 1920, Bloor introduced a new classification for "lipoids": simple lipoids (greases and waxes), compound lipoids (phospholipoids and glycolipoids), and the derived lipoids (fatty acids, alcohols, sterols).

 The word lipide, which stems etymologically from Greek λίπος, lipos 'fat', was introduced in 1923 by the French pharmacologist Gabriel Bertrand.
 Bertrand included in the concept not only the traditional fats (glycerides), but also the "lipoids", with a complex constitution.
 The word lipide was unanimously approved by the international commission of the Société de Chimie Biologique during the plenary session on July 3, 1923.
 The word lipide was later anglicized as lipid because of its pronunciation ('lɪpɪd).
 In French, the suffix -ide, from Ancient Greek -ίδης (meaning 'son of' or 'descendant of'), is always pronounced (ɪd).

 In 1947, T. P. Hilditch defined "simple lipids" as greases and waxes (true waxes, sterols, alcohols).